 MSU is the largest research university in Montana and contributes significantly to the regional economy by creating jobs, providing contracts to businesses, and applying research findings.
 The land grant mission is particularly important for health research, as investigators recognize the importance of sharing their results with practitioners and patients who could directly benefit from their findings.

 For the fourth year in a row, Montana State University recorded an all-time high for research expenditures, and the tally of $201 million for the fiscal year ending in June 2022 puts MSU Research over the $200 million mark for the first time ever.
 Over the last decade, MSU has earned a reputation for high research activity.
-Currently MSU is ranked as "very high research activity" under The Carnegie Classification of Institutions.
-MSU is credited for several significant discoveries and currently holds 58 active issued patents and 46 plant variety certificates for MSU discoveries, with many more pending.
+Currently MSU is ranked as "very high research activity" under the Carnegie Classification of Institutions.
+MSU currently holds 63 active issued patents for significant MSU discoveries, with 53 more pending.

 People: Meet Our Staff

-We are glad you are interested in Research, Economic Development and Graduate Education at MSU.
+We are glad you are interested in Research and Economic Development at MSU.
 If you have any questions, please call our main office at 406-994-2891 or email [email protected].